oliverwstein/moira_FE/README.md

 - Holds terrain information and whether it's occupied by a unit.

 ### BattleMenu
-- A UI component that appears when interacting with units or specific map tiles.
+- A UI component that provides a menu for selecting various meta-actions like ending the turn or saving the game.
-- Provides options like Move, Attack, etc.

 ### Direction (enum)
 - Represents possible movement directions (up, down, left, right).